aquibazhar/youtube-clone/README.md

 <h1 align="center">YouTube Clone App </h1>
-YouTube Clone is a full-stack web application built using Angular and Spring Boot.
+YouTube Clone is a full-stack video-sharing web application that has been developed using Angular and Spring Boot.
+It aims to replicate the features and user experience of the popular video-sharing platform, YouTube.

 ## Demo